Written Feb 27, 25, though updated many times thence.

 Daniel 9

 In Daniel 9, we get a restatement of Daniel 12 – the end days will last 7 years, and halfway through will come the abomination desolation.
 This chapter uses symbolic language, so these 7 years are represented as 7 days – each day a year.
-The equivalence of a day to a year will become important when we cover the book of revelations.
+The equivalence of a day to a year will become important when we cover the Book of Revelations.

 Daniel 9:27